ImperialCollegeLondon/LAGinLean2024/README.md

 Pic: ![codespaces installation](png/codespaces.png?raw=true "codespaces installation")

 Then click on the `+` ("create codespace on main"), and then wait for a few minutes.
-When it looks like everything has downloaded, open up the `LAGinLean2024` directory (not the file!) and you should see the directories where the exercises are.
+When it looks like everything has downloaded, open up the `LAGinLean` directory (not the file!) and you should see some exercises.

 ## Local installation